Ex-cop pleads guilty to manslaughter in George Floyd killing

 MINNEAPOLIS (AP) — A former Minneapolis police officer pleaded guilty Wednesday to a state charge of aiding and abetting second-degree manslaughter in the killing of George Floyd.

 As part of the plea deal, Thomas Lane will have a count of aiding and abetting second-degree unintentional murder dismissed.
-Lane, along with J. Alexander Kueng and Tou Thao, has already been convicted on federal counts of willfully violating Floyd's rights during the May 2020 restraint that led to the Black man's death.
+Lane and former Officers J. Alexander Kueng and Tou Thao have already been convicted on federal counts of willfully violating Floyd's rights during the restraint that led to his death.

+The guilty plea comes a week before the two-year anniversary of Floyd's May 25, 2020, killing.
+Floyd, 46, died after Officer Derek Chauvin, who is white, pinned him to the ground with a knee on Floyd's neck as the Black man repeatedly said he couldn't breathe.
+The killing, captured on widely viewed bystander video, sparked protests in Minneapolis and around the globe as part of a reckoning over racial injustice.

+Lane and Kueng helped to restrain Floyd, who was handcuffed.
+Lane held down Floyd’s legs and Kueng knelt on Floyd’s back.
+Thao kept bystanders from intervening during the 9 1/2-minute restraint.

-The state is recommending a sentence for Lane of three years — which is below state sentencing guidelines — and has agreed to allow him to serve the time in a federal prison.
+The state and Lane's attorneys agreed to a recommended sentence of three years — which is below state sentencing guidelines — and prosecutors agreed to allow him to serve that sentence at the same time as any federal sentence, and in a federal prison.
 He has not yet been sentenced in the federal case.

+Lane, who is white, told Judge Peter Cahill that he understood the agreement.
+When asked how he would plead, he said: “Guilty, your honor.”

 Attorney General Keith Ellison, whose office prosecuted the case, issued a statement saying he was pleased that Lane accepted responsibility for his role in Floyd's death.